SanriGirdabi/MINI_BLOG_AZERION/README.md

 **7**
 You can see the posts and the comments, but you can not create post or add comment without logging in.<br>
 **8**
 You can only update or delete your own posts.
-Comments can't be deleted nor edited by anyone.<br>
+You can also edit your own comments but not the other users' comments<br>
 **9**
 All the posts and the comments are in order by date.
 ## Test